MP Estate Planning UK

 When should I use the address on an HMRC letter instead of a general office address?

 Always use the address stated on the HMRC letter you received.
 That address links your case to the correct team and reference number.
 A generic office address can delay processing or lead to misrouting.
-If in doubt, call the number on the letter first.
+If in doubt, call the number on the letter first to confirm where to direct your response.

 What should I have ready before I write or call about an estate?

-Have the deceased’s National Insurance number, dates of death and probate, and any tax reference numbers to hand.
-Also prepare key dates, bank details for refunds, and copies of wills or grant of probate if you have them.
-That speeds up enquiries and reduces follow-up requests.
+Have the deceased’s National Insurance number, dates of death and Grant of Probate (or Letters of Administration if there was no will), and any tax reference numbers — including the estate or trust UTR — to hand.
+Also prepare key dates, bank details for refunds, and copies of the will or Grant of Probate if you have them.
+For trust queries, have the trust deed and its UTR available.
+If you are a trustee, confirm that the trust has been registered with HMRC’s Trust Registration Service (TRS), as all UK express trusts must be registered within 90 days of creation.
+Having these details ready speeds up enquiries and reduces follow-up requests.

 Where should I send general Self Assessment enquiries?

 For general Self Assessment correspondence, use the national Self Assessment postal address: HM Revenue and Customs, BX9 1AS, United Kingdom.
-Include the tax reference and the executor’s contact details to avoid delays.
+Include the tax reference (UTR) and the executor’s or trustee’s contact details to avoid delays.

 Where do I send changes of details for Self Assessment?

 To notify a change of details for Self Assessment, use: HM Revenue and Customs, Self Assessment, PO Box 4000, Cardiff, CF14 8HR.
-Make sure to state the taxpayer’s reference and the exact nature of the change.
+Make sure to state the taxpayer’s reference and the exact nature of the change — for example, notifying HMRC of a new personal representative following a death.

 Where should employer general enquiries be sent?